seam/examples/servlet-permalink/readme.txt

 = Importing the project into Eclipse

-The recommendate way to setup a Seam example in Eclipse is to use the m2eclipse plugin.
+The recommended way to setup a Seam example in Eclipse is to use the m2eclipse plugin.
 This plugin derives the build classpath from the dependencies listed in the pom.xml file.
 It also has direct integration with Maven build commands.

-To get started with Eclipse, you first need to hook Eclipse to your Maven repository.
-That can be done using this command:

-  mvn eclipse:configure-workspace
+To get started open Eclipse and import the project by selecting "Maven Projects" and browsing to the project folder.
+You can now develop the project in Eclipse just like any other project.

-You can then transform the pom.xml into an m2eclipse Eclipse project using the following command:
+You could also prepare the Eclipse project before hand, then import the project into Eclipse.
+First, transform the pom.xml into an m2eclipse Eclipse project using this command:

   mvn eclipse:m2eclipse

-Now go into Eclipse an import the project by selecting "Existing projects from workspace".
-You can also simply import the project using the native m2eclipse Maven project importer.
-However, that will miss activating the WTP features.
+Now go into Eclipse an import the project by selecting "Existing projects into workspace" and selecting the project folder.
+Both approaches use the Eclipse project configuration defined in the pom.xml file.